Aratramba/sanity-plugin-media-library/README.md

 ---

 ## Theming
-In a recent release support for custom themes was dropped in favor of using [Sanity UI](sanity.io/ui)
+In a recent release support for custom themes was dropped, the interface is now built using [Sanity UI](sanity.io/ui).

 ---